devcode1981/File-Provider-Storage/README.md

 sudo apt-get install postgresql libpq-dev redis-server libicu-dev cmake g++ nodejs libkrb5-dev ed pkg-config
 ```

-If you are running Debian Stretch or newer you will need to install Go compiler as well: `sudo apt-get install golang`
+If you are running Debian Stretch or newer you will need to install Go
+compiler as well: `sudo apt-get install golang`.

-You need to install phantomjs manually
+You need to install phantomjs manually:

 ```
 PHANTOM_JS="phantomjs-1.9.8-linux-x86_64"